Eaternity/eaternity-website/_posts/foodprint/0000-01-01-environmental-footprints.md

     		<h3>Indicating good animal treatments</h3>
     		<p>
-    			food products receive the animal treatment label if they at least contain one animal products like meat, milk or eggs and are certified by a label that stands for an established practice that improves animal welfare.
+    			Food products receive the animal treatment label if they at least contain one animal product like meat, milk or egg and are certified by a label that stands for an established practice that improves animal welfare.

     		</p>